Take Five: World markets themes - Losing interest

 Of late, Trump has been a harsh critic of Powell, whom he appointed in 2018.
 Trump's reasoning is that as the euro zone and Japan keep policy rates around zero, the Fed is making the U.S. less competitive globally by pegging the funds rate in a range between 2.25% and 2.5%.

 Powell has been able to point to the robust labor market as a reason for treading cautiously on policy easing.
-But he may have to start paying attention to signs of weakness here -- the average monthly increase in non-farm payrolls was 164,000 between January-May this year, versus 223,000 in 2018.
+U.S. job growth rebounded strongly in June, with government payrolls surging.

 3/DON’T BE DISAPPOINTED